 Are You Staying Active While Away From Home?

-Hopefully you are reading this because you find yourself in situations where you aren’t moving much, if at all, and you want to do something about it.
-Ok, maybe you are typing or moving a mouse, but not really moving.
-You know what I mean.
+You may be reading this because you find yourself in situations where you aren’t moving much, and you want to do something about it.
+Ok, maybe you are moving when you are typing or moving your mouse, but that’s not really moving.
+You know what I mean – moving – aka – being active.